-Christopher Walker is a composer, performer, sound engineer and music organizer active in spaces for non-for-profit performing arts organizations, education, festivals, clubs, and other venues.
-In his capacity as the Administrative Assistant for the Division of Jazz Studies, Christopher enjoys facilitating academic functions, supporting ensembles, and progressing the conversation of contemporary music in the 21st century in all of its forms.
-Prior to his current position, Christopher held the same title for the two Divisions of Composition Studies and Music Education.
+Christopher Walker is a composer, performer, sound engineer and music organizer active in spaces for nonprofit performing arts organizations, education, festivals, clubs, and other venues.
+In his capacity as the Administrative Coordinator for the University of North Texas Division of Jazz Studies within the College of Music, Christopher enjoys facilitating academic functions, supporting ensembles, production roles for the North Texas Jazz label, and progressing the narrative of contemporary music of the 21st century in all of its forms.
+Prior to his current position, Christopher held the same title for the Divisions of Composition Studies and Music Education at UNT.

 Through both his professional and scholarly output, Christopher maintains an actionable research agenda focused on deconstructing white supremacist and patriarchal frameworks within cultural institutions.
 Currently a co-chair of the UNT College of Music Advisory Council on Diversity, Equity, & Inclusion, he has collaborated upon advocacy and reform efforts that addresses the institution’s people, programs, policies, and practices as realized through its culture and curricula.
 As a bisexual member of the LGBTQ2IA+ community, Christopher places a particular emphasis on education pertaining to the unseen and multi-faceted identities that add to the richness of people’s lives.